San Antonio Teacher Chosen as Outstanding Educator of the Year 2018 and Awarded with a Five Day Cruise

 Sarah Garza, a colleague from Brandeis High School, said, “Students are inspired and motivated by Ms. Hayes… she has always been such a humble person who thinks the world of her kids as she does for her students at the school.
 Ms. Hayes definitely carries herself as a positive role model for the current and forthcoming students who will have the opportunity to learn from such a kind and compassionate teacher.”

 Another colleague from Brandeis High School, Dona Fox, said “I feel students are greatly encouraged by Olivia, especially in all events that special-needs students have outside of the classroom.
 She attends many events, such as the Special Olympics, dances, and graduation events for and with her students.
 Within the community, Olivia has accompanied me with feeding the homeless on several occasions.
 She treats all people with love and compassion, and always makes the unfortunate feel accepted.
 Her love of others is obvious in both the school environment, as well as in the community.
 She has been a blessing to know and to work closely with for the past four years.”

 While Olivia was chosen as the winner of this year’s award, a copious number of nominations for San Antonio educators were sent in, with many exemplary teachers being recommended and considered.
-Numerous nominees were recommended for similar reasons, and were noted for their personal care and displayed commitment to providing the best education possible to their students.
-The runner up was recognized for her dedication, and was presented with an “Educator of the Year 2018 Finalist” Award.
+Numerous nominees were recommended for similar reasons, and were noted for their personal care and displayed a commitment to providing the best education possible for their students.
+The runner-up was recognized for her dedication and was presented with an “Educator of the Year 2018 Finalist” Award.